Queensland Road Danger Map Roche Legal

 Crashes on Appleby Rd

-7 crash black spots along Appleby Rd in the Brisbane City area over the last 10 years, ranked by the number of people injured.
+5 crash black spots along Appleby Rd in the Brisbane City area over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.

 People injured